hannah-smith0/PythonSimplex/README.md

 1.	`Third row = (5 * third row) - (-1/3 * pivot row)`
 1.	`Fourth row = (5 * fourth row) - (-700 * pivot row)`

-The tableau below is what you will end up with if you don’t divide the pivot rows to get a 1 in the column.
-If you do this, you simply need to divide the answer by whatever is in the column for each real variable.

 <img src="https://github.com/hannah-smith0/PythonSimplex/blob/main/images/t5.png">

 When the final matrix has been obtained, determine the final basic solutions.
-This will give the maximum value for the objective function and the values of the variables where this maximum occurs
+This will give the maximum value for the objective function and the values of the variables where this maximum occurs.
+You simply need to divide the value in the answer column by whatever is in the relevant column for each real variable.
+For this problem, this means our real variables `x1`, `x2`, `x3`, and the simplex column `f`.

 Using our tableau above, our solutions are `x1 = 10 ÷ 5 = 2`, `x2 = 6 ÷ 1 = 6`, `f = 21000 ÷ 15 = 1400`.
 This means our maximum profit is $1400.
 We can confirm this by checking against the original equation – if we make 2 desks and 6 chairs (which will fulfill our constrain of having at least 3 times as many chairs as desks) we will have `400x1 + 100x2` or `400×2 + 100 × 6 = 800 + 600 = 1400`.